Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Notes:

-As can be seen when going to the archive document above, Simla was on her way from Cardenas for Oslo, Norway when the Germans invaded on Apr.
-9, but was diverted to Liverpool.
+As can be seen when going to the archive document, Simla was on her way from Cardenas for Oslo, Norway when the Germans invaded on Apr.
+9-1940, but was diverted to Liverpool, where she arrived (via Kirkwall) on May 12.

-The following month we find her in station 91 of Convoy OB 155, leaving Liverpool on May 26-1940.
-Novasli, Nyland and Thyra are also listed.
+Later that month we find her in Convoy OB 155, leaving Liverpool on May 26-1940.
+Novasli, Nyland and Thyra are also listed - ref. external link provided in the table above.
 This convoy joined up with Convoy OA 155 on May 29, forming the Gibraltar bound Convoy OG 31, which arrived there on June 3.
-Simla, however, was not part of this convoy; she was bound for New York, where she arrived on June 13.
+Simla, however, was not part of this convoy; she was bound for New York, where she arrived on June 13 - A. Hague says she had been detached from the OB convoy on May 29.
 (OG 31 will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it, and escorts, are named on the page listing ships in all OG convoys).
-The external website that I've linked to below has info on the OB convoys.

-From New York, Simla proceeded to Philadelphia at the end of June.
+From New York, Simla proceeded to Philadelphia at the end of June, remaining there for a long time - according to A. Hague this was due to crew trouble.

 Final Fate - 1940:

-Simla left Philadelphia for Halifax on Aug.
+Simla finally left Philadelphia for Halifax on Aug.
 31-1940 (or Sept.
-1, dependng on time zone) with about 8000 tons of steel ingots and scrap metal for Methil.
+1, depending on time zone) with about 8000 tons of steel ingots and scrap metal for Methil.
 She arrived Halifax on Sept.
 5, departing again on Sept.
-9 in Convoy HX 72, in which several ships were sunk (follow the link for more information - see also the external links at the end of this page).
+9 in Convoy HX 72, which lost several ships (follow the link for more information - see also the external links at the end of this page).

 On Sept.
 22, when west of Bloody Foreland, Ireland, she was torpedoed and sunk by U-100 (Schepke), position 55 08N 17 40W*, the torpedo striking foreward of the bridge, probably in hold No. 2, starboard side.
 Due to the many ships having been sunk around her beforehand, all on board were already on deck, wearing their life jackets, but she sank so quickly that there was no time to launch the lifeboats and they had to jump overboard.
 She went down with such violence that the forward superstructure was torn to pieces.